 What have other candidates done in their practicum to best prepare for gaining employment?

 The most important aspect of your practicum is building relationships within the school community.
 As a teacher candidate, it's important to show initiative and take every opportunity to demonstrate your commitment to the teaching profession, as well as the well-being of your students.
 Getting to know the Principal and Vice-principal is also important, as they can serve as great references and are often involved in hiring decisions.

 What is your best piece of advice for students to get the most out of their practicum/field placement?

 Ask yourself: What went well?
 What didn't?
 How can I improve?
 How can I demonstrate my talents?
 Is there something I can offer to the school community?
 How can I teach others a new craft/skill, whether it be the staff or students?

 Network with people outside of your supervisor—the librarian, the special education teacher, and the custodial and secretarial staff.
 Inviting the principal to watch you teach could result in great references in the future.
 And finally, I believe it's most important to get to know your students and the school community as a whole.

-How can students get in touch with you, the Practicum Specialist?
+How can students get in touch with the Practicum office?